kabatsyura/school-21/DevOps/README.md

-There arr all projects that were done.
+There are all projects that were done.

 - D01 - individual work.
 I learned all basic commands and utilities of Linux.
 Completed with 100 %;